Cavalier King Charles Spaniel Health Issues

 Cavalier King Charles Spaniels are predisposed to several health conditions including mitral valve disease, syringomyelia, hip dysplasia.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 13-18 lbs and lifespan of 9-14 yrs, the Cavalier King Charles Spaniel requires thoughtful care tailored to their specific breed characteristics.
+At 13-18 lbs and 9-14 yrs of typical lifespan, the Cavalier King Charles Spaniel brings enough breed-specific nuance that informed owners consistently outperform unprepared ones.
 Breed descriptions provide averages, not guarantees.
 Your Cavalier King Charles Spaniel may differ significantly from the typical profile in energy, sociability, or health.

 Genetic Screening